mne-tools/mne-cpp/README.rst

     This software is OSI Certified Open Source Software.
     OSI Certified is a certification mark of the Open Source Initiative.

-    Copyright (c) 2011, authors of MNE-cpp.
+    Copyright (C) 2012, authors of MNE-cpp.
     All rights reserved.

     Redistribution and use in source and binary forms, with or without